rickmad11/MadInjector-GUI/README.md

 ###  Installation

 **Simply Download the Zip file and run MadInjector.exe which requires UAC.
-Note this is only a stub the real executable is inside the Release Folder however I highly recommend using the Stub since it hides all of the ugly files**
+Note this is only a stub the real executable is inside the Release Folder however I highly recommend using the Stub since it hides all the ugly files**

 ##  License
 This project is protected under the [MIT-LICENSE]([https://choosealicense.com/licenses](https://choosealicense.com/licenses/mit/)) License.
 For more details, refer to the [LICENSE]([https://choosealicense.com/licenses/](https://github.com/rickmad11/MadInjector-GUI/blob/master/LICENSE)) file.